oggcamp/oggcamp.github.io/content/code-of-conduct.md

 If a participant engages in harassing behavior, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 Conference staff can be identified as they'll be wearing branded clothing.
-If you can't find a member of the conference staff, please phone +44 (0)7735 211096 where the phone with that number on will be held by a duty crew member.
+If you can't find a member of the conference staff, please phone **number tbc** where the phone with that number on will be held by a duty crew member.

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.